 RESULTS AND DISCUSSION

-Of the 177 farms, 145 Vermont farms housing lactacting cows responded (82% industry response).
+Of the 177 farms, 145 Vermont farms housing lactating cows responded (82% industry response).
 Four farms from outside of Vermont also responded but were not included in this analysis.
 This is the first industry-wide survey to quantify the frequency of bedding and housing management styles used on organic dairy farmers in Vermont.

 Bedding styles and materials